 - Readily provides bankers with access to the system and their files without investing in costly equipment or the internal infrastructure required to support it

-- Is fully compatible with industry technology standards (Microsoft Windows, generic browsers, Microsoft SQL Server database.)
+- Is fully compatible with industry technology and document management standards (Microsoft Windows, generic browsers, Microsoft SQL Server database.)
 Clients gain full access to unlimited reports.

 - Automatically imports all debtor contacts and account types (loan or deposit, past due or current), from all current account servicing systems